StevensSEC/stevens-web-extension/README.md

 **Using Github**
 * [Git Model](https://nvie.com/posts/a-successful-git-branching-model/): read this article to understand how working on features affects the repository and its contributors
+* Git Terminology:
+    * Commit: a change to the codebase described by a message
+    * Branch: a collection of files that your project uses to operate (`master` is the default branch with the latest changes)
+    * Pull request (PR): a series of commits to be merged into a branch
 ## Steps to Making Changes
 1. Get the latest code from the master branch: `git pull master`
 2. Create a new branch: `git checkout -b <feature_name> master` (`-b` creates the branch, checkout switches to it)